HANICA-DWA/Eloquent-JavaScript/README.md

     make dwa

-Renders both the book chapters (make html) and the Q&A pages (make qnas).
+Renders everything for dwa: the book chapters (make html), the Q&A pages (make qnas), and the assignments (make assignments).

     make dwa-rebuild